 Bodomo’s first short, Boneshaker, made the festival rounds in 2013.
-It tells the tale of an African family in the American South looking to a Louisiana church to “cure” their problem child.
-“In Ghana, if something is wrong with you, they take you to church and pray to get rid of the evil spirit,” Bodomo explains.
+It tells the tale of an Ghanaian family in the American South looking to a Louisiana church to “cure” their problem child.
+“In Ghana’s evangelical community, if something is wrong with you, they take you to church and pray to get rid of the evil spirit,” Bodomo explains.
 “I wanted to explore [in Boneshaker] what it is like to be a migrant — trying to hold onto this dream of Africa that has been lost.”
 Her following short, Afronauts — which she’s now turning into a feature — is an even bolder success, a hallucinatory fusion of history, science, political critique, and imaginative fantasy.
 Inspired by a true story, it’s about the short-lived Zambia space program, that African country’s real attempt to beat the U.S. into outer space.
 On the eve of the Apollo 11 launch, a young albino girl — played by model Diandra Forrest — trains for her moon shot, aware that she may be sacrificing herself to sustain family pride and a national dream.

 Bodomo heads to Talent Campus Durban in July to start putting the feature together and is aware of her project’s crazy ambition.
-“You want to shoot your first feature on the African continent without an infrastructure?” she laughs.
-“As long as I have a passion for the project and believe the film needs to be done, I’d rather be in a space where I’m pushing myself hard then making something that’s ‘doable.’
+“People often ask me, ‘You want to shoot your first feature on the African continent without an infrastructure?’” she laughs.
+“People are already doing it.
+I’d rather be in a space where I’m pushing myself to adventure then making something that’s ‘doable.’
 Even when I’m on set, I don’t like getting exactly what I thought when I wrote the script.
 You know you’re ‘getting it’ when you’re surprised by your actors or the way the shots are coming through.
 There’s something there, something that’s alive.” — Scott Macaulay

 Photo by Marie Constantinesco